The-Marcy-Lab-School/8-0-2-express-api-middleman/README.md

 > The API key is a way to verify your identity as a developer.
 Some APIs will charge you for each request that you make using your API key and if someone else gets a hold of your API key, they could steal your request resources.
 </details><br>

-### Make API Requests from the Server
+### Why We Make API Requests from the Server

 If we want to avoid making our API keys public, we need to be careful with how we use them in our code. **Our frontend can't safely make requests using the API key** — anyone using our deployed application can just look at the Network tab to see the API keys in the request URL.

 **So, we have to make the requests using the API keys in our backend.**